milindkulgod/academic-site/content/project/Recommender.md

 **Why this idea?**

-This product is aimed to make sure that people are selecting the right medicine to help them cure themselves and make sure they don’t experience any sort of side effects without ease.
+This product is aimed to make sure that people are selecting the right medicine to help them cure themselves and make sure they don’t experience any sort of side effects with ease.
 This web app is for the people of the world, for the people who do not have immediate access to medical help due to unforeseen circumstances.
 To assist every individual by helping them search for the appropriate medicine that they should be consuming.
 To make life easier in a smarter way.

 **Screenshot Sketches:**